mdbenito/signorini-dune/README.md

 # Signorini-DUNE

-This is a finite element implementation of the problem of contact of two elastic bodies in the context of classical linear elasticity.
+This is a finite element implementation of the problem of contact of two elastic bodies in the context of classical linear elasticity [6].
 We use a mortar method [2] for the discretization and an active/inactive dual set strategy [1] for the resolution of the non-linearity stemming from the non-penetration condition.